Absolutely minimum attaining closed operators: Introduction

 We organize the article as follows: In the second section we provide basic results which will be used throughout the article.
 In the third section, we define minimum attaining property for densely defined closed operators and prove several characterizations.
 Some of the results in this section generalize the existing results of bounded operators and some of them are new.
 In the fourth section, we define absolutely minimum attaining operators and show that all such operators have a closed range.
 In particular, we show that an injective densely defined closed operator is absolutely minimum attaining if and only if its Moore-Penrose inverse is compact.
 Using this result, we deduce several consequences.
-One of the important consequences is that every such operator has an hyper invariant subspace.
-Bounded absolutely minimum attaining operators behave in a different way from the unbounded ones.
-In the fifth section we characterize all injective absolutely minimum attaining bounded operators and give a representation of such operators.
+One of the important consequences is that every such operator has a non trivial hyper invariant subspace.